carla-recourse/CARLA/README.md

 # Counterfactual Explanation Benchmarking

-A Python package **`cf-benchmark`** to benchmark counterfactual explanation methods on commonly used datasets with various machine learning models.
+A Python package **`carla`** to benchmark counterfactual explanation methods on commonly used datasets with various machine learning models.
 Easily extensible with new methods, models and datasets

 ### Available Datasets